mikhailknyazev/automation-samples/README.md

 # + ansible-node-3 = (known after apply)
 ```

-Apply the proposed plan if you are happy with it, enter "yes" when asked.
+Apply the proposed plan if you are happy with it.
+> Note: Creation of the four `t2.micro` EC2 instances will lead to some moderate AWS costs.
+Please do not forget to [remove all](#6-dangerous-zone---removal-of-the-sample-data-centre) after you finish experimenting.

+Enter "yes" when asked.
 This step will spin up all the sample Data Centre resources in your AWS Account.

 ```shell
 $ terraform apply